 Send us a copy of your CD and then send a follow up email to us to confirm we received it.
 If you’ve got a gig coming up or a new song being released get in touch with our drive-time music show LocalnLive.

 We offer 6 week training courses for people with no prior experience and 3 week courses for those with some previous radio experience.
 The course covers everything from which buttons to push on the panel, to microphone technique, to broadcast guidelines and even some basic audio editing.
-The costs for the 6 week course are $160 full price, or $110 for subscribers or students; and then half those amounts for the shorter course.
+The costs for the 6 week course are $160 full price, or $110 for subscribers; and then half those amounts for the shorter course.

 Studio hire rates are $70 p/hour or $200 p/day.
 Get in touch with our manager to book in.